microsoft/pxt/docs/writing-docs/tutorials.md

 ### ~

+## Tutorials in Context

+Tutorials in context are micro-tutorials that run within your current program.
+They need to be enabled separately.
+The format is the same as other tutorials.

+* (editor maintainer) add a ``recipes: true`` entry in the ``appTheme`` section of your ``pxtarget.json`` editor
+* add a ``/docs/recipes.md`` file that contains the gallery of micro-tutorials

+In order to select the proper language (blocks vs JavaScript vs Python), you should add a ``"editor": "js"`` entry for JavaScript tutorials and ``"editor": "py"`` entry for Python tutorials to each code card.

 ## Format

 The tutorial markdown has a format that the guides the tutorial runner in making a sequence of interactions: